GaryTheKid/3d-vr-codeless-platform/README.md

-# XR EduAgent — AI course builder for teachers (PDF → multimodal course)
+# Keyi — a multimodal learning-experience builder that installs insight, not content

 A browser-based learning agent: a teacher uploads teaching material (or just chats), and the AI authors a complete course — **Learning Outline** with